Is Your Career Safe? AI-Proof Careers

 While some aspects of construction, such as 3D printing of components, are becoming more automated, the on-site assembly and finishing work still relies heavily on skilled human labor.
 Automotive mechanics also fit into this category.

-While modern vehicles are equipped with sophisticated computer systems that can help diagnose problems, a human mechanic is still needed to interpret the data, perform physical inspections, and carry out repairs.
+While modern vehicles are equipped with sophisticated computer systems that can help diagnose problems, a human mechanic is still needed to interpret the data, conduct physical inspections, and perform repairs.
 A mechanic might need to disassemble an engine, replace a worn-out part in a hard-to-reach area, or fabricate a solution for an unusual problem.

 >>Strategic job hunting — Get started now!